franslundberg/java-cut/README.md

 # java-cut

 Java cut- and paste library.
-Functions (static methods) and classes that are separately reusable.
-Public domain code.
+Classes and functions (static methods) that are separately reusable by code cut- and paste.
+Public domain.

+No dependencies on external libraries.

+Most code will work with Java 5, but some may require a newer JVM.

+Enjoy! / Frans Lundberg